 The Children's Scholarship Fund aims to maximize educational opportunity for all children: for those in need by offering tuition assistance in grades K-8 for alternatives to faltering conventional schools, and for all children by supporting and cultivating education reform and parental choice efforts.

-Currently: In the 2013-14 school year, Children's Scholarship Fund and its partner programs awarded scholarships to more than 26,750 children attending private and parochial elementary schools across the country.
+Currently: In the 2014-15 school year, Children's Scholarship Fund and its partner programs awarded scholarships to almost 25,000 children attending private and parochial elementary schools across the country.

 - A multi-year study shows that 96 percent of CSF Philadelphia students graduate from high school versus just 62 percent of their public school counterparts.
 The study also showed that recipients are scoring 10 percent higher on standardized tests than other low-income inner-city children.